openenergymonitor/guide/source/setup/iotawatt.markdown

 The IotaWatt is configured via a web-interface, see online demo at [iotawatt.com](http://iotawatt.com)

 Successful startup will be indicated by a dull green glow on the LED.
-If the LED is off, or blinking a three-color sequence, see [Troubleshooting (wiki)](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting).
+If the LED is off, or blinking a three-colour sequence, see [Troubleshooting (wiki)](https://github.com/boblemaire/IoTaWatt/wiki/Troubleshooting).

 - After successful startup, you can connect to the device with your web browser
 - Connect to IoTaWatt using [http://iotawatt.local](http://iotawatt.local)